darkn3rd/oop-tut/js/coffee/README.md

 CoffeeScript is a scripting language that transcompiles into JavaScript.
 The initial CoffeeScript 1.0 was released in 2010 by Jeremy Ashkenas.
 The language combines a lot of syntax sugar from Ruby, Python, and Haskell and automates a lot of tedious and verbose tasks and patterns in JavaScript.
 It also adds some new features like list comprehension and pattern matching.

+## Discoveries

+CoffeeScript has a lot of excellent syntax sugar that automates extremely tedious, verbose, and gnarly code in JavaScript.
+I would generally prefer to code in CoffeeScript, but there's are a few issues that may cause CoffeeScript to become unusable:

+* CoffeeScript automatically creates `var` statements for any variables initially defined.
+There are some patterns in JavaScript where this is undesirable, such as calling a method that might indirectly create these in your object, and so explicitly creating variables will cause such methods to fail.
+* CoffeeScript automatically creates return block, where your last line of a function is a return.
+There are numerous patterns in JavaScript that require explicit control over crafting the return block, including not returning things.

 ## Tested Systems

 * :dvd: *__OS X 10.8.5 (Mountain Lion)__*